Winter Saloon: Significance

 The Winter Saloon is the oldest and best preserved of Norwood Young America's bars, and is a dominating architectural feature in the small downtown.
 The original owners, the Winter Brothers, received the first liquor license in Norwood in 1891.
 Known as a "thirst parlor", it was located on the first floor of the commercial portion of the building.
 The second floor meeting hall was used by various fraternal organizations such as the Degree of Honor and Modern Woodmen.
 The proprietor lived in the residential section of the building.

 At the time the first liquor license was issued in 1891 it cost $2.08.
 The bar went through a series of owners until Prohibition in 1919.
-In 1934, after the law was repealed, the bar was purchased by George Harm, Sr. A liquor license at that time cost $200.00.
+In 1934, after the law was repealed, the bar was purchased by George Harms, Sr. A liquor license at that time cost $200.00.
 The bar remained in three generations of his family and was open at the time the building was listed on the NRHP in 1980; during this period the cost of a liquor license peaked at $1500 in 1954.